staempfli/magento2-code-generator/README.md

 ![Video Demo](docs/img/video-demo.gif)

-You can also watch this video demo in youtube:
+You can also watch a more detailed video demo in youtube:

 * [Create a CRUD EAV Module in just 5 minutes](https://www.youtube.com/watch?v=f8qBnOIRIs4)